|

 Judicial Commissions

-of the two Primary Synods, the
+of the two Primary Synods,

-Westminster Primary Synod,
+Westminster Primary

 and the Auburn

-Primary Synod,
+Primary Synod),

 are not intended

-to be consistent when
+to be consistent

-addressing the
+when addressing the

 aforementioned issues.